slideshow-s9/slideshow-s9.github.io/index.md

 * [S5 Project Site](http://meyerweb.com/eric/tools/s5)

-S6 is the rewrite of Eric Meyer's S5 using the jQuery JavaScript library - offering easier to understand and easier to extend code.
+S6 is the rewrite of S5 using
+the jQuery JavaScript library - offering easier to understand and easier to extend code.
 Add plugins, effects and more.
 Contributions welcome!